How To Add Google Analytics To WordPress 2023

 - visitors location

-- bounce rate (for how much time they stay in your website)
+- bounce rate (for how much time they stay on your website)

 - return visitors

-Which you can get with the help of free tool “Google Analytics”.
+You can check all these and more with the help of the free tool “Google Analytics”.

 So, today I am going to help you to add Google Analytics to your WordPress website.